More on traversable wormholes sustained by an extra spatial dimension: Introduction

 While wormholes are as good a prediction of Einstein's theory as black holes, such structures can only be maintained by violating the null energy condition, requiring the use of ``exotic matter" \cite{MT88}.
 Such wormholes would be subject to extreme fine-tuning of the metric coefficients in order to exist \cite{pK09}.
 Another possibility for the theoretical construction is the use of phantom dark energy, which is known to violate the null energy condition \cite {sS05, fL05}.

-Other departures from classical relativity have been suggested to deal with the energy violation.
-Ref. \cite {pK18} and the present paper rely on an extra spatial dimension, discussed further below.
+Other departures from classical relativity have been suggested for dealing with the energy violation.
+Refs. \cite {pK18a} and \cite{pK18}, as well as the present paper, rely on an extra spatial dimension, discussed further below.
 Part of the motivation comes from Lobo and Oliveira \cite{LO09} in the context of $f(R)$ modified gravity: in principle, a wormhole could be constructed from ordinary matter, while the unavoidable violation of the null energy condition can be attributed to the effect of the modified gravitational theory.
-In analogous fashion, Refs, \cite{fR12, pK15} show that ordinary matter may be allowed since the violation of the null energy condition is due to the noncommutative-geometry background.
+In analogous fashion, Refs. \cite{fR12, pK15} show that ordinary matter may be allowed since the violation of the null energy condition is due to the noncommutative-geometry background.

+A suitable model for a five- or higher-dimensional wormhole is suggested by the following classical line element in Schwarzschild coordinates: